 Our interests span the full breadth of sustainable electronics systems, from component-level manufacturing, to the role of RF technologies in enabling more sustainable systems

-The full spectrum of wireless power systems ranging from 6.78 MHz to 30 GHz, uW to W, and 0.001 to 20 metres in range.
+The full spectrum of wireless power systems from MHz to mmWave; application-driven and across-TRL scale.

 Enabling wireless networks to be more efficient and operate uninterrupted in new user-centric applications.